- Advertisement -

 This fall in prices has come from changes to the Office of Gas and Electricity Markets (Ofgem) energy price cap.
 Ofgem estimated that for an average household paying by direct debit for dual fuel, this would equate to an annual bill of £1,641, which is a fall of £117.

-There was more good news to be found across the food and non-alcoholic beverage category as well which also saw a month-to-month decline.
-According to the ONS, food and non-alc beverages prices rose by 3% during the 12 months to the end of April, down from the 3.7% figure that was seen in March.
+There was more good news to be found across the food and non-alcoholic beverage category, which also saw a month-to-month decline.
+According to the ONS, food and non-alcoholic beverages prices rose by 3% during the 12 months to the end of April, down from the 3.7% figure that was seen in March.

-This has come from downward effect across five of the 11 food and non-alc beverages groups including: meat, down 0.03%; sugar, jam, honey, syrups, chocolate and confectionery, down 0.03%; oils and fats, down 0.01%; coffee, tea and cocoa, down 0.01%; and mineral waters, soft drinks and juices, down by 0.01%.
+This has come from a downward effect across five of the 11 food and non-alc beverages groups consisting of: meat, down 0.03%; sugar, jam, honey, syrups, chocolate and confectionery, down 0.03%; oils and fats, down 0.01%; coffee, tea and cocoa, down 0.01%; and mineral waters, soft drinks and juices, down by 0.01%.

 Despite the good news to be found elsewhere, transport costs still continued to show a bleak picture at the pumps.

 The average price of petrol rose by 16.6 pence per litre (ppl) between March and the end of April 2026, compared to the 3ppl increase that was seen in 2025.
-This mean that the average price of petrol stood at 156.8ppl in April marking the highest price seen since November 2022 when it stood at 163.2ppl due to the war in Ukraine.
+This means that the average price of petrol stood at 156.8ppl in April, marking the highest price seen since November 2022 when it stood at 163.2ppl due to the war in Ukraine.